Lluís Companys: Civil War

 In November 1936, the Generalitat government was the target of a planned coup by members of the pro-independence party Estat Català, a break-away political party from Companys' ERC.
 Primarily objecting to Companys conciliation with anarchist groups, the conspirators intended to replace him with Prime Minister Joan Casanovas.
 The plot was exposed and some of its leaders jailed.

-Companys continued to try to maintain the unity of his fragile political coalition, but after the Soviet Union's consul, Vladimir Antonov-Ovseenko, threatened to cut off Russian aid to Catalonia for his continued collaboration with the anti-Stalinist POUM, he sacked POUM leader Andreu Nin from his post as Minister of Justice in December 1936.
-After May Days, a series of clashes between Republican factions in early May 1937 which saw the removal of the central role played by the anarchist CNT-FAI, control of public order, defense, borders and war industries (in the hands of the Generalitat since the beginning of the war) was assumed by the Spanish Republican government.
+Companys continued to try to maintain the unity of his fragile political coalition, but after the Soviet Union's consul, Vladimir Antonov-Ovseenko, threatened to cut off Russian aid to Catalonia for his continued collaboration with the anti-Stalinist POUM, he sacked its leader Andreu Nin from his post as Minister of Justice in December 1936.
+As a consequence of continued Soviet/Comintern and Spanish Communist Party (PCE) pressures, POUM was declared illegal on 16 June 1937.
+Nin disappeared soon thereafter, widely viewed as having been assassinated by Soviet agents.

+From the beginning of the war, control of public order, defense, borders and war industries had been in the hands of the Generalitat.
+In early May 1937, however, there were a series of violent clashes between Republican factions, an event called May Days.
+As a consequence, the central government role played by the anarchist CNT-FAI was removed, and control of the public security functions was assumed by the Spanish Republican government.
 Companys could only protest, and political tensions with the Spanish Republican forces increased.
-As a consequence of Soviet/Comintern and Spanish Communist Party (PCE) pressures, POUM was declared illegal on 16 June 1937; Nin disappeared soon thereafter, widely viewed as having been assassinated by Soviet agents.